SquaredLabs/buttons/README.md

 # Squared Buttons

-A simple website for keeping track of who's logged in.
+A simple website for keeping track of who's in for work.

 ## Setup